-The United States Department of Transportation (DOT) has safety laws that set the total amount of hours Truck drivers can be on the road and on the job.
+The United States Department of Transportation (DOT) has safety laws that set the total amount of hours truck drivers can be on the road and on the job.
 This law was put into effect to prevent the tragic deaths of truck drivers as well as the general public on the roads.

-How Are The Truck Drivers Fatigued?
+Why Are Texas Truck Drivers Fatigued?

 I want you to imagine the last family vacation you went on where you drove.
 How far did you drive?
 If it was over four hours, I imagine you felt the effects of being in the car that long.
 Now imagine driving 10, 12 or 18 straight hours.
-Before these safety rules were established to limit truck drivers in Texas and throughout the United States on the amount of hours they can actually be driving each day and each week, they would drive as long and as hard as they could without stopping.
+Before safety rules were established to limit truck drivers in Texas and throughout the United States on the number of hours they can be driving each day and week, they would drive as long and as hard as they could without stopping.
 This led to truck drivers fighting to stay awake with prescription pills, large amounts of caffeine, drugs, and anything else they could find.
-Not only is it unsafe from a driving perspective, it is unhealthy for these truck drivers to be putting their bodies through this.
+Not only is it unsafe from a driving perspective, but it is also unhealthy for these truck drivers to be putting their bodies through this.

 Is Fatigue A Leading Cause Of 18-Wheeler Crashes?